Toob Outages

 6G is in the planning and design phase.

-• O2 announced their 3G network will close by the end of 2025.
+• O2 say their 3G network will close by the end of 2025.

 The British government is aiming to shut down all 2G and 3G networks by 2033 at the latest.
 EE has said, as coverage of 4G and 5G is rolled out, it hopes to be able to shut down its 2G network as soon as 2025.